 Custom keyboard shortcut

-Enable or disable Caps Lock for voice input
+Enable Caps Lock for voice input

 Permissions